rit-construct-makerspace/access-control-documentation/README.md

 The documentation uses the MKDocs Material Theme.

-The entire Access Control System project is licensed by the Rochester Intitute of Technology SHED Makerspace under the Creative Commons CC-BY-NC-SA 4.0 License.
+This project is licensed under the CERN-OHL-S License.
+See LIECENSE.txt for more information.

 Contact us at make@rit.edu.